Lailaismyname/etchasketch/README.md

 # etchasketch
-Etch a sketch is a well known children's toy that lets you draw on a canvas.
+Etch a sketch is a well known children's toy that lets you draw on a canvas.  <br>
 Live version <a href="https://lailaismyname.github.io/etchasketch/">Here</a>.

 Tech used:<br>